 (2) The right to receive maintenance payments during administration of the estate as provided in the code or by law.

-(3) The right to take an elective share of one-third of the augmented estate as provided in the code and the homestead as provided in the code or by law.
+(3) The right to take an elective share equal to the value of the elective-share percentage of the augmented estate, determined by the length of the marriage, as provided in the code and the homestead as provided in the code or by law.

 Except in proceedings governed by subdivision (b) of this rule, an interested person may waive notice of any formal proceeding in accordance with the code.
 The written waiver shall evidence the person's consent to the order sought in the proceeding.